thun888/thun888/README.md

 ### Hi there, I am thun888👋

-Here are something about me:😺
+Here are something about me:

 - 🔭 I’m a student of GZHU.
 - 🌱 I'm fighting for my future.
-- 📫 How to reach me: You can use [e-mail](mailto:thun888@qq.com).
+- 📫 How to reach me: You can use [e-mail](mailto:thun888@hzchu.top).
 - ⚡ You can go to my [Blog](http://blog.hzchu.top/about/) to learn more information about me.

 Below are some statistics.🪄